imagej/imagej.github.io/pages/How_to_write_your_own_viewer_for_TrackMate.md

 public TrackMateModelView create( final Model model, final Settings settings, final SelectionModel selectionModel )
 ```

 You can see that we can possibly pass 3 parameters to the constructor of the view itself: the model of course, but also the settings object, so that we can find there a link to the image object.
-The {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/visualization/hyperstack/HyperStackDisplayerFactory.java' label='HyperStackDisplayer' %} uses it to retrieve the ImagePlus over which to display the TrackMate data.
+The {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/visualization/hyperstack/HyperStackDisplayerFactory.java ' label='HyperStackDisplayer ' %} uses it to retrieve the ImagePlus over which to display the TrackMate data.

 The selection model is also offered, and the instance passed is the common one used in the GUI, so that a selection made by the user can be shared amongst all views.

-## The {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/visualization/TrackMateModelView.java' label='TrackMateModelView' %} interface.
+## The {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/visualization/TrackMateModelView.java ' label='TrackMateModelView ' %} interface.

 ### Methods.